 What to Do When Baby Has an Ear Infection

 Unless your kid is having dizziness, vision problems, or visible swelling and redness around the ear, don’t rush to the ER; the most experience that an adult doctor likely has with baby ears is pulling quarters out from behind them.
 Honestly, you can usually wait until the next morning to take your kid to the pediatrician if you can’t make it when you first spot symptoms.
 Meantime, put a warm compress on the ear, give Junior some ibuprofen, and read them a bedtime story.

-In the morning, you’ll get a professional treatment plan, involving antibiotics only if your kid is under one or also has a high fever and/or pinkeye, in which case, sorry for your shit luck, pal.
-Otherwise, there’s a 60-percent chance it’ll miraculously disappear without antibiotics after a couple days of continued observation and comfort measures.
-If neither of those options work after 3-4 days, go back to the doc.
+In the morning, you’ll get a professional treatment plan, which will include antibiotics only if your kid is under 1 or also has a high fever and/or pinkeye.
+Otherwise, there’s a 60 percent chance it’ll miraculously disappear without antibiotics after a couple of days of continued observation and comfort measures.
+If neither of those options work after 3 to 4 days, go back to the doc.

 Because of the aforementioned perpetual colds, your kid might get repeat ear infections.
-This is normal and only requires evaluation by an ear, nose, and throat specialist if they get 4 infections in 6 months or 6 in 12.
+This is normal and only requires evaluation by an ear, nose, and throat specialist if they get four infections in six months or six infections in a year.

-Keep dreaming, but also try the following: Have your kid breastfeed as long as possible, at least for the first 3 months, to strengthen the immune system … and their face.
+Keep dreaming, but also try the following: Have your kid breastfeed as long as possible, at least for the first three months, to strengthen the immune system … and their face.
 Timely pneumococcal disease and influenza vaccinations also decrease odds of ear infections, if you’re so inclined.
-Finally, wait until they get to about 3-5 years old and outgrow ear infections.
+Finally, wait until they get to about 3 to 5 years old and outgrow ear infections.